History of the Jews in Moldova

-The history of the Jews in Moldova reaches back to the 1st century BC, when Roman Jews lived in the cities of the province of Lower Moesia.
-Bessarabian Jews have been living in the area for some time.
-Between the 4th-7th centuries AD, Moldova was part of an important trading route between Asia and Europe, and bordered the Khazar Khaganate, where Judaism was the state religion.
+The history of the Jews in Moldova extends back several centuries.
+According to some accounts, Jews first appeared in the territory of modern Moldova with Roman legions in the first century, although documented Jewish activity in the region dates from the medieval period.
+Jewish merchants are documented using a trade route through Moldavia during the second half of the 15th century.
+The first Jewish settlements in central and northern Bessarabia were probably established in the 17th century.

 Prior to the Second World War, violent antisemitic movements across the Bessarabian region badly affected the region's Jewish population.
 In the 1930s and '40s, under the Romanian governments of Octavian Goga and Ion Antonescu, government-directed pogroms and mass deportations led to the concentration and extermination of Jewish citizens followed, leading to the extermination of between 45,000-60,000 Jews across Bessarabia.
 The total number of Romanian and Ukrainian Jews who perished in territories under Romanian administration is between 280,000 and 380,000.

 Today, the Jewish community in Moldova has been revived and are primarily represented by the Jewish Community of the Republic of Moldova (JCM) organisation.
 The group was registered in its current form in 1997, but its roots stretch back to founding of the Union of Jewish Communities in Bessarabia on 3 November 1935.
 The group estimate that the total population of Moldovan Jews in 2022 to be approx. 20,000.
 The World Jewish Congress (of which the JCM is an affiliate member) states that there has been "a widespread development of a national self-consciousness and a return to their roots by the Jews of Moldova, with Jewish identity and culture being celebrated in a number of forms".
 Diplomatic relations with Israel began in 1992 and the Israeli consulate is located in the capital city, Chişinău.
 Since 2014, Moldova has been an observer country to the International Holocaust Remembrance Alliance, and since 2019 has adopted the IHRA Working Definition of Antisemitism for official use.
 The Museum of Jewish History was opened in Orhei on 30 January 2023.